List of book-burning incidents: A scroll written by the Hebrew prophet Jeremiah (burnt by King Jehoiakim)

-About 600 BC, Jeremiah of Anathoth wrote that the King of Babylon would destroy the land of Judah.
-As recounted in Jeremiah 36, Jeremiah's scroll was read before Jehoiakim, King of Judah, in the presence of important officials; King Jehoiakim destroyed the scroll in a fire, and then sought to have Jeremiah arrested.
+In about 600 BC, Jeremiah of Anathoth wrote that the King of Babylon would destroy the land of Judah.
+As recounted in Jeremiah 36, Jeremiah's scroll was read before Jehoiakim, King of Judah, and a group officials.
+Upon hearing the contents of the scroll, King Jehoiakim destroyed the scroll in a fire and sought to have Jeremiah arrested.
+Jeremiah and his scribe, Baruch son of Neriah, were able to evade arrest and would eventually rewrite the original scroll and many similar works.

 Protagoras' "On the Gods" (by Athenian authorities)

-The Classical Greek philosopher Protagoras (c.
-490 – c.
-420 BC) was a proponent of agnosticism, writing in a now lost work titled On the Gods: "Concerning the gods, I have no means of knowing whether they exist or not or of what sort they may be, because of the obscurity of the subject, and the brevity of human life.
+The Classical Greek philosopher Protagoras was a proponent of agnosticism, writing in a now lost work titled On the Gods: "Concerning the gods, I have no means of knowing whether they exist or not or of what sort they may be, because of the obscurity of the subject, and the brevity of human life".
 Quotations of his works were embedded in the works of later authors.
 According to Diogenes Laërtius, the above outspoken agnostic position taken by Protagoras aroused anger, causing the Athenians to expel him from their city, where the authorities ordered all copies of the book to be collected and burned in the marketplace.
 The same story is also mentioned by Cicero.
 However, the classicist John Burnet doubts this account, as both Diogenes Laërtius and Cicero wrote hundreds of years later and no such persecution of Protagoras is mentioned by contemporaries who make extensive references to this philosopher.
 Burnet notes that even if some copies of Protagoras' book were burned, enough of them survived to be known and discussed in the following century.

 Democritus' writings (by Plato)

 The philosopher Plato is said to have greatly disliked fellow-philosopher Democritus and wanted all of Democritus' books burned.
-Aristoxenus in his Historical Notes affirms that "Plato wished to burn all the writings of Democritus that he could collect".
-In his own lifetime, Plato was not in a position to destroy all copies of his rival's writings, but Plato's purpose was largely achieved through the choices made by scribes in later Classical times.
+Aristoxenus, in his Historical Notes, affirms that "Plato wished to burn all the writings of Democritus that he could collect".
+In his own lifetime, Plato was not in a position to destroy all copies of his rival's writings himself, but Plato's purpose was largely achieved through the choices made by scribes in later Classical times.
 Plato's own writings were frequently copied, and unlike nearly all of his philosophical contemporaries, Plato's entire work is believed to have survived intact for over 2,400 years.
 Conversely, none of Democritus' writings have survived, and only fragments are known from his vast body of work.
 Still, these fragments are enough to let many consider Democritus to be "The Father of Modern Science".